Dean of Physiotherapy: Prof Brian Caulfield

 The full-time UCD BSc Physiotherapy degree programme is fully accredited by the Irish Society of Chartered Physiotherapists.
 As a student of Physiotherapy at UCD, you will benefit from the modern and progressive facilities at the School itself, as well as the UCD Institute for Sport and Health.
 The Institute includes two state-of-the-art research laboratories where you can comprehensively study the physiological and biomechanical analysis of human performance in health and sport.

 In our fully equipped clinical skills laboratories, you will also benefit from clinical teaching in small groups, where you will acquire skills under the tuition of highly qualified staff.
 In addition to campus-based learning, you will gain practical hands-on experience through clinical placements in UCD teaching hospitals and other clinical centres throughout Ireland.
-There are opportunities to study abroad for a semester, as part of an Erasmus exchange programme, and to undertake clinical placements in Europe, Africa, the USA, Canada, South America, Australia and New Zealand.
+There are opportunities to study abroad for a semester, as part of an Erasmus exchange programme, and to undertake clinical placements in Europe, Africa and Asia.

 First Year Experience in UCD Physiotherapy